Book throws for 5 TDs as No. 7 Notre Dame routs New Mexico

-SOUTH BEND, Ind. — Ian Book threw a career-high five touchdown passes and Notre Dame’s defense came up with three first-half interceptions as the seventh-ranked Fighting Irish rolled past New Mexico 66-14 on Saturday in the final tuneup for a showdown at No. 3 Georgia.
+SOUTH BEND, Ind. — Ian Book and No. 7 Notre Dame got some kinks out Saturday against New Mexico and now have No. 3 Georgia on their minds.

+“It felt good to get in a rhythm at Louisville . and in this game,” Book said after throwing a career-high five touchdown passes and adding another rushing TD in a 66-14 rout of the Lobos in the home opener.

-The senior Book rebounded from a lackluster opening performance in a 35-17 victory at Louisville to complete 15 of 24 passes for 360 yards.
-Book finished with another 46 yards rushing yards and a 1-yard TD.
-He sat the final 1½ quarters.
+The senior quarterback rebounded from a lackluster opening performance in a 35-17 victory at Louisville to complete 15 of 24 passes for 360 yards against New Mexico.
+Book finished with another 46 yards rushing yards before sitting the final 1½ quarters.

+“To come in here and get the win that we wanted felt really good,” Book said.
+“We’ll enjoy it tonight and once tomorrow hits it’s Georgia week and everyone knows that.”

 The Fighting Irish (2-0) had their way with the Lobos (1-1), who were without head coach Bob Davie.
 Saga Tuitele acted as head coach for Davie, the former Irish head coach from 1997-2001 who was hospitalized following New Mexico’s opening victory Aug.
 31 against Sam Houston State and did not make the trip.